Blacksuite/Resume-website-template/README.md

 ## Customizing Your Personal Information

-1. Open the file `src/app/page.tsx` in your project
+1. Open the file `src/app/page.tsx` in your project (located in the `my-resume-website/src/app` directory)

 2. Find the `currentContent` object (around line 70):